hellowithchicken/Biomolecular-Simulations/README.md

 # Biomolecular Simulations
- Final project from course Biomolecular Simulations at University of Amsterdam
+ Final project for course Biomolecular Simulations at University of Amsterdam